 - Ten fill in the blank and processing questions based on the video clips

 - Four open ended questions asking students to evaluate their thoughts as they learn

-Six question Google Form: Examples of Direct vs. Circumstantial Evidence – a great way for students to practice identifying examples of Direct vs Circumstantial evidence.
-It is self-grading!
+Six question Google Form: Examples of Direct vs. Circumstantial Evidence – a great way for students to practice identifying examples.
+Plus, it is self-grading!

-KEY for Direct vs Circumstantial Evidence Google Slides is also included to make grading easier!
+KEY is also included to make grading easier!